 What Happens When Someone Gets a Concussion?

-How a person acts after a concussion depends upon how forcefully the brain was jarred inside of the head.
+How someone acts after a concussion depends upon how forcefully the brain was jarred inside of the head.
 Sometimes a person loses consciousness, or is knocked out, for a few seconds or minutes.

-A person may have a milder concussion and not be knocked out.
+A person may have a milder head injury and not be knocked out but still have a concussion.
 Despite being awake, some people might be unable to remember what happened right before or after the head injury.
 This is called amnesia (say: am-nee-zhuh).

-Sometimes, with a severe concussion, there may be bleeding inside of the head or bruising of the delicate brain.
-Usually people with a bad head injury will be knocked out for longer than a few minutes, act very confused (unable to remember the names of people or places, and sometimes even their own name), vomit repeatedly, or have a bad headache.
+Sometimes, with a severe head injury, there may be bleeding inside of the head or bruising of the delicate brain.
+Often people with a bad head injury will be knocked out for longer than a few minutes, act very confused (unable to remember the names of people or places, and sometimes even their own name), vomit repeatedly, or have a bad headache.

 What Will the Doctor Do?

 Anyone with a head injury — especially kids — should get checked by a doctor.
-Someone who is knocked unconscious should get immediate care in the emergency department as soon as possible.
+Someone who is knocked unconscious should get care in the emergency room as soon as possible.

 Doctors get many clues about a possible concussion just by talking to someone who has had a head injury.
 If that person was knocked unconscious, can't remember the injury, or has amnesia, then a concussion is very likely.